-- 5. This GUID support SAIs in implementing and applying the requirements of ISSAI 150.
-The objective of GUID 7600 is to introduce SAIs to a clear, structured and practical process flow to enable them to develop a pathway or pathways for the professional development of their auditors.
-This GUID support SAIs in implementing and applying the requirements of ISSAI 150. - 6.
-To give effect to this objective, GUID 19517600: - a) proposes a ten-step process to guide the development of a pathway for professional development; and b) provides examples of pathways for professional development typically found across INTOSAI.
+- 5) The objective of GUID 1951 is to introduce SAIs to a clear, structured and practical process flow to enable them to develop a pathway or pathways for the professional development of their auditors.
+This GUID support SAIs in implementing and applying the requirements of ISSAI 150. - 6) To give effect to this objective, GUID 1951: - a) proposes a ten-step process to guide the development of a pathway for professional development; and - b) provides examples of pathways for professional development typically found across INTOSAI.